Just imagine the moment you are waiting all day — sleep.

 What are the signs that sweating may have serious causes and should you consult a doctor?

 If abundant night sweats last more than two or three months, be sure to check out your health.

 However, do not diagnose yourself with the most terrible illnesses in advance.

-It’s time to figure out the seven main causes for excessive night sweats and the proper solutions how to avoid it.
+It’s time to figure out the seven main causes of excessive night sweats and the proper solutions on how to avoid it.

 The optimum temperature in the bedroom – plus 15-21 degrees Celsius (59-70 Fahrenheit).
 If it is higher, it means in the bedroom too warm.

 Less “breathing” tissues (such as flannel pajamas) can also lead to increased sweating.

 It is best to choose pajamas and bedding from high-quality cotton.

 When it is too hot, it is harder to fall asleep – the body temperature drops by one or two degrees while sleeping, and in a warm room it does not succeed.